Browzwear: 3D Virtual Pattern and Prototyping of Textile Material Objects

 About The Workshop

-We will begin by 3D scanning your body, or the object of your choice.
-Then, you will take a 2D pattern and assemble it on an avatar of yourself, or the object of your choice.
-Add style lines, color, textiles, and a graphic to the design.
-You will export an image and a 3D gif of yourself in a garment or textile shape that you designed, and you will have a 2D pattern file that you can print in actual size.
+The instructor will give an overview of the Pattern drafting and 3D visualization process in Browzwear’s V-Stitcher program by focusing on a t-shirt.
+You will add style lines, color, textiles, and a graphic to the design.
+You will export an image and a 3D gif of the realistic-looking garment on an avatar and you will have a 2D pattern file that you can print in actual size if you desire.

 Cross Disciplinary Connections

 Design, art and architecture topics related to creating products or shapes from textiles would be able to create patterns and virtually test ideas.
 Post-workshop, the pattern can be printed physically and the analog item be realized in actual fabric.